Jayanan Vincent

 Jayanan Vincent is an Indian cinematographer.
 He is the son of cinematographer and director A. Vincent and elder brother to Ajayan Vincent.
 He is known for his work in Malayalam, Telugu, Tamil, and Hindi films and he is a member of the Indian Society of Cinematographers (ISC).
 He won two Nandi Awards.He received the Kerala State Film Award for Best Cinematography in 1984 for Adiyozhukkukal.
+He immigrated to Canada to Vancouver BC.